 Boxing day walk at Bateman's

+This article was written for an event in 2019.
 Join a National Trust Ranger this Boxing Day and take a gentle countryside walk out on the Bateman's estate.

 Out into the fresh air